wingman007/ADS2018Informatics/MartinDimitrov_1601261104/ReverseRoot/README.md

 Degree definitions:
 In-degree: For a directed graph G=(V(G),E(G)) and a vertex x1?V(G), the Out-Degree of x1 refers to the number of arcs incident from x1.
 That is, the number of arcs directed away from the vertex x1.
 The In-Degree of x1 refers to the number of arcs incident to x1.
-That is, the number of arcs directed towards the vertex x1. in short: The number of inward directed graph edges from a given graph vertex in a directed graph.
+That is, the number of arcs directed towards the vertex x1.
+In short: The number of inward directed graph edges from a given graph vertex in a directed graph.
 Out-degree: For a directed graph G=(V(G),E(G)), the Out-Degree Sequence is a sequence obtained by ordering the out-degrees of all vertices in V(G) in increasing order.
-The In-Degree Sequence is a sequence obtained by ordering the in-degrees of all vertices in V(G) in increasing order. in short: The number of outward directed graph edges from a given graph vertex in a directed graph.
+The In-Degree Sequence is a sequence obtained by ordering the in-degrees of all vertices in V(G) in increasing order.
+In short: The number of outward directed graph edges from a given graph vertex in a directed graph.
 Remark 1: In an undirected graph the total number vertices is the degree

-General idea to finish the solution
+General idea to finish the solution:
 Using induction.
 Set your vertices up in a linear fashion.
 The one endpoint vertex has all outgoing arcs to other vertices, and then self-loops to account for the in-degree.
 The other end-point vertex has no outgoing arcs.
 The vertices in the middle each have an appropriate number of self-loops as well as arcs to the each of the next vertices in line..
 Remark 2: This method will only work with a predifined directed graph.